-The bone forming ability of TrelCor was evaluated in a rabbit posterolateral fusion study.1 In the study, Morpheus (TrelCor granules + organic binder) was implanted with autograft in the posterolateral region of the lumbar spine.
-Bone formation was assessed at 6- and 12-weeks using histology, histomophometry, microCT, and scanning electron microscope (backscattered imaging; SEM-BSE).
+The bone forming ability of TrelCor was evaluated in a rabbit posterolateral fusion study.1 In the study, TrelCor granules in an organic binder were implanted with autograft in the posterolateral region of the lumbar spine.
+Bone formation was assessed at 6- and 12-weeks using histology, histomorphometry, microCT, and scanning electron microscope (backscattered imaging; SEM-BSE).
 A fusion assessment was conducted to determine the presence of continuous bone across the transverse processes (TPs).

 The results at 6-weeks showed bone formation directly on the surface of the TrelCor granules and through the interconnected porosity.
 Continuous bone was also seen growing across the granules with progressing fusion apparent in all animals.
 By 12-weeks, the microCT fusion assessment showed continuous, bridging bone across both transverse processes (Figure 1).
 Bone was seen growing off the transverse process and into the granule porosity.
 Bone was also seen growing between the granules which resulted in continuous, bridging bone that spanned both TPs.

-The histolgy and histomorphemtry results showed that bone formation continued to increase from 6 to 12 weeks.
+The histology and histomorphometry results showed that bone formation continued to increase from 6 to 12 weeks.
 Histology at 12-weeks showed mature bone surrounding the TrelCor granule.
 Resorption was also evident with new bone growth penetrating through the HCA surface into the calcium carbonate regions (Figure 2).
-Before TrelCor resorption occurs, the thin layer of HCA (white – indicated as calcium phosphate in the image) covers all the surfaces of the TrelCor granules.
+Before TrelCor resorption occurs, the thin layer of HCA (white layer in the image) covers all the surfaces of the TrelCor granules.
 As seen in Figure 2, resorption at 12-weeks has resulted in intermittent breaches of the HCA surface (segmented white line).
 This has allowed regenerated bone (yellow) to replace a large portion of the underlying calcium carbonate core.